cmu-mars/cmu-robotics/documents/p2-cp3.md

 ## Test Data

 Lincoln Labs will be able to choose from a set of predefined maps that explore different aspects of scale and uncertainty.
 The selection will be part of the configuration data for the test.
 This will be done through a mnemonic in the configuration data.

+## Test Parameters

+> TODO: I erased what was here because it was redundant with what's
+> returned by `/ready` in the description of the TH API, but I'm not sure
+> what ought to be in its place.

 ## Test Procedure
 > This automaton is obsolete according to the new API